sakthilkv/sakthilkv/README.md

 # Hi there! 👋

-I'm Sakthi, a passionate programmer diving into the world of competitive programming and anime adventures. 🚀🌟
+I'm Sakthi, a passionate programmer diving into the world of programming. 🚀🌟

 ### About Me

 - 🔭 I do competitive programming.
-- 📈 My ratings:
-  - **LeetCode:** 1466
-  - **Codeforces:** 805
-  - **CodeChef:** 1200
+- 🌐 I'm interested in Systems Engineering & Networking.

 ### What I Do

-- 🖥️ Solving coding challenges on LeetCode, Codeforces, and CodeChef.
+-  🖥️  Solving coding challenges on LeetCode and Codeforces.
+-  🌐 Gaining knowledge about Networking and Systems Engineering.
 -  🌟 Exploring the enchanting worlds of anime during my leisure time.

 ### Get in Touch